microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/downlevelIteration.md

 oneline: "Emit more compliant, but verbose and less performant JavaScript for iteration."
 ---

+This option is deprecated in TypeScript 6.0 and later.
+It only affects ES5 emit, and `target: "es5"` is also deprecated.

 Downleveling is TypeScript's term for transpiling to an older version of JavaScript.
 This flag is to enable support for a more accurate implementation of how modern JavaScript iterates through new concepts in older JavaScript runtimes.